This site provides more information than you ever wanted to know about batteries.

 tl;dr: “Similar to a mechanical device that wears out faster with heavy use, the depth of discharge (DoD) determines the cycle count of the battery.
 The smaller the discharge (low DoD), the longer the battery will last.
 If at all possible, avoid full discharges and charge the battery more often between uses.
 Partial discharge on Li-ion is fine.
 There is no memory and the battery does not need periodic full discharge cycles to prolong life.”

 Deeper discharges put more stress on a lithium battery.
-You want less discharge per charge cycle than less, you want you charge more often rather than less.
-Waiting two days is unnecessary counterproductive.
+You want less discharge per charge cycle rather than more, you want you charge more often rather than less.
+Waiting two days is unnecessary and counterproductive.

 On the Ford EV forum the is an engineer at SWRI who tests batteries for a living.
 The advice he offers from his extensive testing experience agrees with what I’ve read.
 I’ve also read peer-reviewed scientific papers that say the same.
 You’ve never mentioned the expansion and contraction of a cell lattice as the battery is charged and discharged and that’s a factor in lifespan and related to depth of discharge.